tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 that the record consumes the entire rest of the data in the lower level transport.
 In this case it is not possible to have multiple DTLSCiphertext format records without length fields in the same datagram.
 In stream-oriented transports (e.g., TCP), the length field MUST be present.
+For use over other transports length information may be inferred from the underlying layer.

 ## Handshake Layer